Pinoccio/docs/carlo.md

 #### GET /v1/troops

-get all of your accounts troops.
+Gat all of your accounts troops.

 ```sh